fitzgeralddaniel/Base_Covert_Channel/TCP/README.md

 ## CONSTRAINTS

 - This channel expects only one client per instance of server.py.
 Multiple clients communicating with the same server requires multiple instances of server.py running on different ports.
 - This channel does not disconnect its beacon connection.
 If the server goes down, the client will continue sending packet retransmissions to the dead IP address until the process is killed.
-This may pose stealth issues.
+(Unless there is a read error on the socket) This may pose stealth issues.
 - Once a connection is established, it keeps the TCP connection open until the client is terminated.
 This can result in extreamly long lasting TCP sessions.
+- Mudge defined max payload size as 512 \* 1024 and max buffer size as 1024 \* 1024.

 ## TODOS/IMPROVEMENTS